MMLabCodes/polymersimulator/README.md

    ```
 No we can select the first URL (the one containing 'localhost:8888') and copy and paste it into a browser, this will launch jupyter notebook (fingers crossed!)

-From there we can naviagate to the jupyter notebook folder and launch notebooks from there.
+From there we can navigate to the jupyter notebook folder and launch notebooks from there.

-### 2.2.1 Jupyter notebook tutorials
+### 2.1 Jupyter notebook tutorials

-Before taking a look at at the decsriptions of other jupyter notebooks and guide - please follow these tutorials in order. <br>

-These can be found in the cloned repository and are labelled appropriately.

-### 2.2.2 Jupyter notebook descriptions

-#### 2.2.2.1 Tutorials

-There are a series of tutorials recommended to follow and these are numbered as so.

-1. **Tutorial_1.ipynb**

-    This notebook contains information on how to begin building systems using some python modules that can be found in the github. <br>

-    The sections in this notebook are: <br>
-        1. Generating PDB file from a SMILES string with a unique residue code for that molecule. <br>
+#### 2.1.1 Filepath manager

+This tutorial provides examples of how to use the filepath manager.
+There will be many cases where nothing is returned as no
+files are currently generated.
+However, it provides a useful framework for working with files and systems easily.
+Many of
+the other methods described in future notebooks use this filepath manager so it is crucial to understand its functionality.

+Do the tutorial: **Tutorial_1_filepath_manager.ipynb

+#### 2.1.2 Paramtarezing small molecules and polymers

+This notebook is split into 2 sections; <br>
+    1. Parameterizing small molecules <br>
-        2. Parameterizing this PDB file so we can use it in MD simulations. <br>
+    2. Parameterizing polymers <br>
-        3. Generating systems of arrays with their associated topology and coordinate files for MD simulations. <br>

-2. **Tutorial_2.ipynb**

-    This notebook contains information on how to run openmm simulations from parameterized systems - the generation of these systems can be found in **Tutorial_1**. <br>

-    This notebook uses python classes from the sw_openmm python module to intialize and set up simulations from either: <br>
+Parameterizing molecules is carried out using the code in **modules/sw_build_systems** and utilises amber tools to generate
+parameters using GAFF (generalized amber forcefield).

+Do the tutorial: **Tutorial_2_Parameterizing_Small_Molecules_and_Polymers.ipynb**

+*Note: this code for generating parameters is project agnostic, and for specific cases - easier tools may alreadt exist*

+#### 2.1.3 Solvating small molecules and polymers

+This notebook is split into 2 sections; <br>
-        1. Amber topology files and coordinates <br>
+    1. Solvating small molecules <br>
-        2. PDB files for use with ANI forcefield (currently no description for this - **coming soon**)
+    2. Solvating polymers <br>

+Amber topologies and parameters will be generated for systesms of solvated small molecules and polymers to be used for molecular dynamics simulations. <br>

+Do the tutorial: **Tutorial_3_Solvating_Small_Molecules_and_Polymers.ipynb**

+#### 2.1.4

+This notebook is split into 2 sections; <br>
+    1. Building 3x3 arrays of polymers <br>
+    2. Building 2x10 arrays of polymers - *coming soon...* <br>

+Amber topologies and parameters will be generated for systesms of the above systesm to be used for molecular dynamics simulations. <br>

 #### 2.2.2.2 Module guides

 There are a series of guides that give a detailed over of what each module does - some of this information may also be included within the tutorials.